How to Negotiate Salary for Your Next Career Move

 • Training potential

-Notes and notebooks can be helpful during conversations so that one doesn’t forget any important details.
+Notes and notebooks can also help during conversations so that you don’t miss any important details.

 Be confident & concise

-During a salary negotiation It is important to be confident and articulate.
-Speak clearly about your experiences as well as your achievements and expectations for the job.
-It’s crucial to maintain a positive attitude throughout this discussion so that the person who is hiring you feels that you’re not appearing to be aggressive.
+During a salary negotiation it’s crucial to appear confident and articulate.
+Make sure you are clear about your past experiences of accomplishments and your expectations.
+It’s essential to maintain a positive attitude throughout this conversation to ensure that your employer isn’t appearing to be aggressive.

 Show tangible results